mybonk/mybonk-wiki/RABBIT-HOLES.md

 # Things I wish I knew when I started
+List of "basic" things to master in, the order:
+---
 ## Command line stuff
 - bash shell
 - ls, cd, mkdir, mv, rm, ln, which,  …